 Nerves melted away a bit as I reunited with Josh, Greg, Domenic and Dan.
 They recanted a bit about their previous week in the UK, the portion of tour that I hadn’t been able to attend.
 Seems I hadn’t missed much; lots of curry eaten, gloomy weather endured, and moors admired.
-Dan had a bit of childlike excitement about him.
+Dan had a bit of wide-eyed excitement about him.
 This was his first trip to Europe, and his zeal showed even despite the general air of prolonged sleep deprivation.
 It was refreshing to see for sure.

-After a brief snack consisting of avocado and hummus sandwiches, Josh took the time to introduce me to our entourage for the coming weeks.
+Josh took the time to introduce me to our entourage for the coming weeks.
 There was our hired out crew from Nomads of Prague: Amak, our sound tech, a man who was the perfect combination of hilarious, eclectic, and sweet; Big Tomas, Mono’s driver and tour manager for the first portion of tour and an unstoppable force when it came to loading in and out; Lena, our lighting tech who would become my drinking buddy on more than a few nights; and Small Tomas, our driver and fellow analog photographer with who I would get the opportunity to explore a few cities as the bands were busy sound checking over the coming weeks.